WalterBright/documents/varRef.md

 ## Abstract

-Enable local variables do be declared as `ref`.
+Enable local variables to be declared as `ref`.

 ## Contents